 Pick Resume Annex if

-Resume Annex is the better fit if you want help improving your resume for ATS systems, discovering relevant jobs across multiple boards, and preparing for specific interviews — all in one platform with ongoing career context.
+Resume Annex is the better fit if you want help improving your resume for hiring system systems, discovering relevant jobs across multiple boards, and preparing for specific interviews — all in one platform with ongoing career context.

 Frequently asked questions